Sabirah42/Serverless_CICD/README.md

 ## Set up S3

 S3 is an [Object storage](https://cloud.netapp.com/blog/block-storage-vs-object-storage-cloud) service by AWS.

-- Create an S3 Bucket and configure it to host your static website.
+Create an S3 Bucket and configure it to host a static website.
-- Check that the static site works by visiting it in your browser.

 ## Set up Jenkins